-This ingredient is, in fact, a huge problem though.
-Because of what’s called the “fragrance loophole,” companies are legally allowed to hide almost 4,000 different chemicals in their products under the simple umbrella term of “fragrance,” “parfum,” or “eau de toilette.”
+This ingredient is a big problem though.
+Because of what’s called the “fragrance loophole,” companies are legally allowed to hide about 4,000 different chemicals in their products under the simple umbrella term of “fragrance,” “parfum,” or “eau de toilette.”
 This is because fragrance formulations are protected as “trade secrets.”

 Ingredients like methylparaben and butylparaben are also commonly used as preservatives in many Bath and Body Works products.
-Parabens are known endocrine disruptors, which means they mess with the natural hormone function of your body.
-This can lead to or contribute to a number of negative health outcomes, including cancer, infertility, and reproductive problems.
-Parabens can also cause skin irritation.
+Parabens are known endocrine disruptors, which means that, like phthalates, they can mess with the natural hormone function of one’s body.
+For this reason, they’re associated with a number of negative health outcomes, including cancer and fertility problems.

 Artificial Colors & Dyes

 You’ll find many artificial colors and dyes (listed on labels as things like “FD&C Red No. 40” or “FD&C Yellow 5”) in Bath and Body Works’ products as well.
 The most commonly used colorants are made from coal tar and/or petroleum and can be contaminated with carcinogens.